"Comfort women" or "sex slaves"?

 2. Military commanders were responsibility for establishing regulations on the use of comfort stations attached to units under their commands, and for the medical well-being and general safety of comfort women employed by otherwise privately operated stations.

-4. No direct government involvement
+4. No systematic government or military involvement

 5. No systematic coercion

-1. All Japanese -- meaning Interiorites, Chosenese ["Koreans"}, Taiwanese {"Formosans"}, and Karafutoans -- were subject to national labor conscription if qualified.
-And all qualified males were subject to military conscription.
+1. All Japanese -- meaning Interiorites, Taiwanese ("Formosans"), Chosenese ("Koreans"), and Karafutoans (who became Interiorites in 1943) -- were subject to national labor conscription if qualified.
+And all qualified males with Japanese nationality (including dual nationals) were subject to military conscription.
 There were also volunteer youth labor corps, and qualified males could enlist in the military.
-But comfort women were neither labor conscripts nor labor volunteers -- allowing, however, for exceptional and illegal cases of deception on the part of labor procurers.
+But comfort women were neither labor conscripts nor labor volunteers -- allowing, however, for deceptive recruiting on the part of some comfort women procurers.

 6. 20,000 to 50,000